tsara27/tsara27.github.io_gatsby/pages/blog/posts/2016-11-11-paypal-express-login-acceptance-test-with-capybara-and-rspec.md

 You see that I use `wait_until` above.
 I use that to verify that the email input is loaded on the page or the input cannot be filled in.

-I will share more from what I have learned from coding.
+I will share more from what I have learned from web development.
 See you next time.